kledsonhugo/azure-ado-selfagent/README.md

 <summary>Expand for instructions</summary>

 <br><br>
-The [Azure Command-Line Interface (CLI)](https://learn.microsoft.com/en-us/cli/azure/what-is-azure-cli) is required to perform this section.
+The [Azure Command-Line Interface (CLI)](https://learn.microsoft.com/en-us/cli/azure/what-is-azure-cli) is required to perform this section, unless you choose Azure Cloud Shell.
 <br><br>

 1. Go to your organization and select **Organization settings**.